-Do you have signs of early bone loss?
+Do you have signs of early osteoporosis?

 - Receding gums.
 Receding gums are quite common and can be attributed to a variety of factors, one of which is bone loss.
 Our teeth are connected to the jaw bone and if the jaw is losing bone, gums can recede.
 In studies of women, jaw bone loss has also been associated with lower bone mineral density in areas such as the vertebral bodies of the lumbar spine.
 The standard panoramic x-rays during your visits to the dentist can provide a well-informed dentist with an opportunity to screen you for bone loss.
 So ask your dentist to share any information and insight he or she may glean from your exam and x-rays regarding your bone health.

 - Decreased grip strength.
 As we grow older, one of the surest ways to keep the risk of fracture to a minimum is through fall prevention — and for that, good balance, overall muscle strength, and grip strength are fundamental.
 In a recent study of postmenopausal women, handgrip strength was the most important physical test factor related to overall bone mineral density.
 And fortunately, improving handgrip strength and overall muscle strength is within your reach, no matter what your age.
-For more information on increasing muscle strength, see my article on exercise and bone health.

 - Cramps, muscle aches, and bone pain.
 As we get older, many of us accept aches and pains as a part of life, but these symptoms may indicate that your bones are in need of some support.
 Muscle and bone pain is an often overlooked, but well-documented symptom of severely inadequate vitamin D — an important bone builder.
 According to experts, vitamin D deficiency has reached alarming proportions, and researchers worldwide have been evaluating its association with muscle pain.
 Cramps are another symptom to pay attention to.
 There can be a number of mechanisms causing leg and foot cramps, but leg cramps that occur at night are often a signal that your calcium, magnesium, and/or potassium blood levels have dropped too low during the night, when you are not consuming food.
 If this situation were to persist over time, excessive bone loss could occur.
 At the Center for Better Bones, I recommend that women experiencing nocturnal calf and foot cramps take their calcium–magnesium supplements closer to bedtime.